ginohagad/bistro/README.md

 # BISTRO
-A restaurant web app inspired by the Bistro Template and built with ReactJS and Material UI.
+A restaurant brochure web app inspired by the Bistro Template and built with ReactJS and Material UI.